tsy24/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list elderly (that the user is in-charge of)
+1. User requests to list elderly
 2. NurseyBook shows a list of elderly
 3. User requests to delete tag from a specific elderly in the list
 4. NurseyBook deletes the tag from the elderly